top of page

 • Rejection sensitivity – feeling deeply hurt by perceived criticism or disapproval

-These are neurological symptoms (rather than personality) that make emotional regulation harder.
+These are neurological symptoms (rather than personality traits) that make emotional regulation harder.
 Left untreated, they can lead to shame, conflict in relationships, and a deep sense of failure.

 Why It Feels Harder in Adulthood

-As children, most people with ADHD have external structure: parents, teachers, predictable routines.
-In adulthood, that structure disappears—and you're singlehandedly expected to manage:
+As children, most people with ADHD have external structure: parents, teachers, and predictable routines.
+In adulthood, that structure disappears—and you're expected to manage:

 • Schedules